manoharan-lab/holopy/docs/source/users/theories.rst

 T-matrix methods to give the exact solution to Maxwell's equation for the scattering from an arbitrary arrangement of non-overlapping spheres.

-Sometimes you might want to calculate scattering from multiple spheres using Mie theory if you are worried about computation time, if your spheres are widely separated (such that optical coupling between the spheres is negligible), or if you are using multi-layered spheres (HoloPy's implementation of the multisphere theory can't currently handle coated spheres).
-You can specify Mie theory manually when calling the :func:`.calc_holo` function:
+Sometimes you might want to calculate scattering from multiple spheres using Mie theory if you are worried about computation time or if your spheres are widely separated (such that optical coupling between the spheres is negligible) You can specify Mie theory manually when calling the :func:`.calc_holo` function:

 ..  testcode::